Rhea Medical Center’s business office is located at the main entrance of the medical center. Hours are Monday through Friday, 8 a.m. to 4 p.m.

 For your convenience, itemized bills will be provided upon request.

 You may receive a separate bill from the following medical specialists: emergency physicians, hospitalist, radiologists, anesthesiologists, and pathologists.
 These practitioners are not employees of Rhea Medical Center.
+Insurance information provided to Rhea Medical Center will be forwarded to these independent contractors.

 For information, please use the contact numbers below: